 Contents

-How Do I Tell if My Cat is Constipated?
+How Do I Tell If My Cat is Constipated?

 Depending on where your cat goes to the bathroom, it might be tricky to pick up on constipation.

 If your kitty uses a litter box, it’s much easier to pick up on constipation.
-If your cat hasn’t ‘done his business’ in more than 24 hours, you might want to keep an eye on him.
+If your cat hasn’t ‘done its business’ in more than 24 hours, you might want to keep an eye on him.

 How Do I Treat Cat Constipation?